-- The school has adopted Cool Cat and Fang as incentives for good attendance. - 100% attendance certificates and prizes are awarded at the end of the academic year. - Attendance and punctuality figures will be published regularly for each class.
+- The school uses the HERO (Here every day ready and on time) attendance initiative. - The school has adopted Power Pig and Ready Rabbit as incentives for good attendance.
+Each week in celebration assembly these are presented to the class with the best attendance (Power Pig) and the least amount of lates (Ready Rabbit). - 100% attendance certificates and prizes are awarded at the end of the academic year. - Attendance and punctuality figures will be published regularly for each class.